-A new north-south transmission line originating between Funks Reservoir and TRR would connect to WAPA or PG&E existing facilities.
+New transmission lines originating between Funks Reservoir and TRR would connect to WAPA or PG&E existing facilities.
 Two 230-kilovolt (kV) lines owned and operated by WAPA are located north of Funks Reservoir, and four 230-kV lines owned and operated by PG&E are located west and north of the TRR.
 WAPA and PG&E are defined as the Transmission Owner and the Transmission Operator of their respective high-voltage transmission lines.
-Each of these lines is a potential point of interconnection (POI) location; a POI to a high-voltage electric transmission line would be required to provide power.
-See Figure 2-18, WAPA Schematic Sketch, and Figure 2-19, PG&E Schematic Sketch, for a schematic sketch showing the WAPA and PG&E alternative POI arrangements and the required transmission line lengths to the Funks and TRR electrical substations.
-The POI would require a third substation, which is expected to be located adjacent to either the WAPA lines or the PG&E 230-kV lines.
+Each of these lines is a POI location; a POI to a high-voltage electric transmission line would be required to provide power.
+Figures 2-18 and 2-19 provide a schematic sketch showing the WAPA and PG&E alternative POI arrangements and the required transmission line lengths to the Funks and TRR electrical substations.
+The POI may require a third substation, which would be located adjacent to the WAPA or PG&E 230-kV lines.